seasidesonnet/seasidesonnet/README.md

 ## Hi there 👋
+pronouns: they/them

+my name is robin, and i'm currently studying a bachelor of games and interactive environments with qut!

 <!--
 **seasidesonnet/seasidesonnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.